ipfs/community/meetups/README.md

 ### ipfs/community issue

 - Open an issue in [ipfs/community](https://github.com/ipfs/community).
 Name it after the location, if there isn't one already.
 This issue can be used to ping people who are interested.
-Reach out to @RichardLitt if you cannot find anything, or if you need help with this.

 In that issue, answer these questions:
   - Why we should have a meetup at this location and on this date
   - If it would be awesome to have someone from Protocol Labs in attendance, and who makes the most sense.
   - How this will help the community, and what the proposed talks might be about.

-If needed, please send a note to @RichardLitt privately about:
+If needed, please note that you'd like to email someone privately about:
   - Proposed budget
   - Needs (assistance find space, assets, bar tab, etc.)
+We'll get back to you.

 ## On the day